Active-duty commander leads 79th ARS

 |0

-This work, Active-duty commander leads 79th ARS [Image 1 of 2], by SrA Christopher Massey, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Active-duty commander leads 79th ARS, by Kenneth Wright, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT